stories-with-dice/delta-green-open-mythos/README.md

 > Work in progress!
 > Please contribute any monster, ritual, or artifact.

 This module contains entities, artifacts, rituals that are in the public domain, as statted by the Cthulhu Eternal team, over at https://cthulhueternal.com/open-mythos/.
+Also available in PDF, for PWYW, on DriveThruRPG [here](https://www.drivethrurpg.com/product/434982/The-Open-Cthulhu-Mythos-SRD).

 **Screenshots**